particle-iot/docs/src/content/workshops/photon-maker-kit-workshop/ch4.md

 ---
 word: Visualizing sensor data in the cloud
-title: Visualizing sensor data in the cloud
+title: Session 4 - Visualizing sensor data in the cloud
 order: 5
 columns: two
 layout: workshops.hbs
 ---

-# Chapter 4: Visualizing sensor data in the cloud
+# Session 4 - Visualizing sensor data in the cloud

 | **Project Goal**            |                                 |
 | --------------------------- | ------------------------------- |